zhanghaoyang0/LDSC_MR_Nextflow/README.md

 # LDSC_MR_Nextflow
 This repository contains a NextFlow pipeline for performing heritability estimation, genetic correlation, and genetic causality analysis using GWAS data.

-It provide main result of this [Paper](https://pubmed.ncbi.nlm.nih.gov/34999863/).
+It provides main result of this [Paper](https://pubmed.ncbi.nlm.nih.gov/34999863/).
 More details of each module can be found at [here](https://zhanghaoyang0.uk/#ldsc).

 ---
 # Dependencies